2026 United States gubernatorial elections

-United States gubernatorial elections are scheduled to be held on November 3, 2026.
+Gubernatorial elections are scheduled to be held in the United States on November 3, 2026.
 This election will take place in 36 states and three territories.
 The previous gubernatorial elections for this group of states took place in 2022, except in New Hampshire and Vermont, where governors serve two-year terms and elected their governors in 2024.

-Fifteen of the thirty-six states with elections in this cycle have officially term-limited incumbents, while two of the three United States territories with elections this cycle have officially term-limited incumbents.
+Fifteen of the thirty-six states and two of the three United States territories with elections in this cycle have officially term-limited incumbents.

 Partisan composition

 Going into the election, there are 26 Republican governors and 24 Democratic governors in the United States.
 This class of governors is made up of 18 Republicans and 18 Democrats.
 Republicans are defending two governorships in states that Kamala Harris won in 2024 (New Hampshire and Vermont).
 Democrats are defending five governorships in states that Donald Trump won in 2024 (Arizona, Kansas, Michigan, Pennsylvania, and Wisconsin).

+Retirements

+22 incumbent governors (11 Democrats, 10 Republican, and 1 Independent) are retiring.
+17 incumbent governors (8 Democrats and 9 Republicans) are term-limited.
+5 incumbent governors (3 Democrats, 1 Republican, and 1 Independent) have announced they are not seeking reelection.